lpickens03/lpickens03.github.io/about.md

 <br/>
 <h2>About Me</h2>
 My background is in developing tools, applications and scripts to help make other people's jobs easier.
 Through this work, I was exposed to a fast-paced environment that required me to learn about a variety of operating systems, networking setups, software and programming languages on the fly to automate time-consuming tasks.
-This was fun, but eventually I hit a plateau where I was no longer learning new things.
+This was fun, but I eventually hit a plateau in the skills I was building.
 I then discovered cybersecurity, a world that requires constant learning and evolving: My future was set.

 I currently work for a government contractor, assessing customer infrastructure for security vulnerabilities as well as supporting in-depth vulnerability testing of customer systems.